vocdoni/blind-csp/README.md

 ### 3. Shared Key

-The shared key is a common key for all users belonging to the same processId.
+The shared key is a common key for all users belonging to the same electionId.
 It might be used as shared key for encrypting process data so only the users that are able to authenticate can decrypt the data.

-The shared key is the ECDSA salted signature of a keccak256 hash of a given processId.
+The shared key is the ECDSA salted signature of a keccak256 hash of a given electionId.

 The sharedkey endpoint requires the same authentication steps described by the `info` method.
 However the handler might apply different restrictions such as allow the authentication succeed more